 Israeli troops kill 3 Palestinians near Gaza fence

-Gaza's Health Ministry says Israeli troops have killed three Palestinians and severely wounded a fourth near the heavily guarded perimeter fence.
+Israeli troops killed three Palestinians and severely wounded a fourth near Gaza Strip's heavily guarded perimeter fence, the Gaza Health Ministry said Sunday.

-The Israeli military said Sunday that a helicopter and a tank fired at armed suspects near the fence overnight.
+The Israeli military said a helicopter and a tank fired at armed suspects near the fence overnight.

 Israel holds Hamas responsible for all attacks emanating from Gaza, which the Islamic militant group has ruled since 2007.
 Hamas has said recent attacks were carried out by individuals frustrated by the Israeli-Egyptian blockade imposed on the territory 12 years ago.